ampproject/amphtml/extensions/amp-video/amp-video.md

 For a detailed example, visit AMP By Example's  [Click-to-play overlay for amp-video](https://ampbyexample.com/advanced/click-to-play_overlay_for_amp-video/).

-## Adaptive-bit-rate using HLS

-iOS and certain platfroms such as Chrome on Android support HLS natively and therefore

 ## Validation

 See [amp-video rules](https://github.com/ampproject/amphtml/blob/master/validator/validator-main.protoascii) in the AMP validator specification.